oracle-livelabs/adb/shared/adb-auto-scaling/adb-auto-scaling.md

 ### How You Will Test a Real-World Auto Scaling Example in this Lab

-The **business case** we want to answer here is to **summarize orders by month and city, for customers in the US, in the Fall of 1992** over our benchmark <a href="https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/autonomous-sample-data.html#GUID-4BB2B49B-0C20-4E38-BCC7-A61D3F45390B" target="\_blank">SSB dataset</a> containing 1 TB of data.
+The **business case** we want to answer here is to **summarize orders by month and city, for customers in the US, in the Fall of 1992** over our [benchmark SSB dataset](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/autonomous-sample-data.html#GUID-4BB2B49B-0C20-4E38-BCC7-A61D3F45390B) containing 1 TB of data.

 - **Test 1**: With auto scaling **disabled**, you will have 3 SQL Developer Web sessions executing queries sharing the CPU and IO resources, and you will examine query times.
 - **Test 2**: You will enable auto scaling and again have 3 SQL Developer Web sessions executing queries.
 Auto scaling will allow your running sessions to use up to 3x more OCPUs, reducing your execution times significantly.